Why Should I Take Computer Science Courses at Edmonds College?

 It is important to note that students need to be accepted both by the college and by the department.
-It is also important to speak to an advisor and to contact the transfer college and department as early as possible to find out specific college and departmental requirements.
-It never hurts to contact more than one college.
+It is also important to speak to an advisor and to contact the transfer university and department as early as possible to find out specific university and departmental requirements.
+It never hurts to contact more than one university.

 What Languages Are Offered?

-The Computer Science department offers courses in C, C++, C#, Java, Perl and Visual Basic.
+The Computer Science department offers courses in C, C++, C#, Java, Android, Visual Basic and other languages as needed.